 Misconception 2: A dog wearing a muzzle has bitten someone in the past

 Just because a dog is wearing is muzzle doesn’t necessarily mean he’s bitten someone in the past.
-In fact, many owners use muzzles as a preventive measure to ensure their dog and the people around him stay safe.
+In fact, many caretakers use muzzles as a preventive measure to ensure their dog and the people around him stay safe.
 The truth is many dogs have never bitten because they wear a muzzle.

 “Dogs use a number of cues to let their caregivers know when they’re stressed or scared,” says Alison Schramel, Animal Behavior and Training Supervisor at AHS.
 “When continually pushed in this place of discomfort, they can resort to biting.”
 You can do your part to limit the stress on your dog by keeping him out of situations that make him uncomfortable.
 However, if you know your pup is easily triggered, acclimating Rover to a basket muzzle will keep everyone safe in the event he’s suddenly frightened by a loose dog, a small child, etc.